cfigure/Lumiverse-Shutter/README.md

 Images inserted by Shutter are tagged `![shutter]` in the message markdown so they can be identified.
 By default these tags are stripped from the prompt before it is sent to the model — see **Remove Image Tags from Context** below.
 The image remains visible in chat through Lumiverse's viewer, but Shutter never sends the image itself as multimodal context.

 > **Legacy:** older Shutter versions shipped a [regex](Shutter-regex-scripts.json) script to strip these tags manually.
-That's now built in and the script is redundant on Lumiverse 1.0.0+.
-It's kept in the repo only for installs on a Lumiverse old enough to lack the `interceptor` permission; if you imported it previously, you can delete it.
+That's now built in and the script is redundant on Shutter 1.0.5+.
+It's kept in the repo only for archive purposes; if you imported it previously, you can delete it.

 ### Auto Generate